 There are bikes today that still have the same aesthetic, like the classically-styled but very-modern Kawasaki Z900RS.

 This site has links for things like oil and spark plugs from which we earn a commission (which unfortunately nobody can save, not even us).
 If you appreciate this work, then please use those links.
 Thanks!

 Below is the maintenance schedule for the Kawasaki ZRX1100.

 The following is the list of maintenance operations and to be done on this motorcycle with a time or distance interval — whichever comes earlier.

-The maintenance for the 2000 Kawasaki ZRX1100 is broken into two sections: Emission Related, and Non-Emission Related.
+The maintenance for the Kawasaki ZRX1100 was originally broken into two sections: Emission Related, and Non-Emission Related.
+They have been combined.

-- *: For higher odometer readings, repeat at the frequency interval established here (I doubt you have a sub-30K ZRX1100…)
+- For higher odometer readings, repeat at the frequency interval established here (I doubt you have a sub-30K ZRX1100…)

 - †: Replace. add. adjust, or torque if necessary.

 - #: Service more frequently when operation in severe conditions: dusty, wet, muddy, high speed, or frequent starting/stopping

 |Throttle grip play–check †||•||•||•||•|